-Our Exposure Guide is the easiest way to ensure durable stencils every time.
-In a single exposure, this 10-step guide tells you how to adjust your exposure time for complete stencil curing.
-Measuring only 1/2" x 3 3/4", it will fit on your production screen without interfering with other graphics.
+If you want to ensure that your screen is properly exposed, you’ll want to have a 21-Step Exposure Guide on hand.
+In a single exposure, you’ll learn whether a stencil is over-or under-exposed and how to adjust the exposure time for a durable stencil.
+Measuring only 1/2" x 3 3/4", it will fit on the screen without interfering with other graphics.

 Payment & Security

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.